lonkaars/crepe/contributing.md

   }
   ```
   </td></tr></table></details>
-- Header includes are split into paragraphs separated by a blank line.
-The
+- Header includes (at the top of files) are split into paragraphs separated by
-  order is:
+  a blank line.
+The order is:
   1. system headers (using `<`brackets`>`)
   2. relative headers NOT in the same folder as the current file
   3. relative headers in the same folder as the current file